 - Ensure the temperature dial is all the way down and close the gas valve or turn off the breaker to the water heater.
-Failure to remove the energy source before draining the water heater may result in damage.
-If you are impatient like me and you do not want to wait until the water cools, then make sure you have a durable hose that will not melt from the high temperature.
-If you are going to drain the water into a bucket make sure it is durable as well.
+Failure to remove the energy source before draining the water heater may result in damage to the water heating element, or burner.

 - Make sure all children and pets are clear of the area before draining the scalding water.

 - Take the time to find your main water shut-off valve in case you run into a situation where all the water needs to be turned off.
 It is usually in the basement or crawlspace.

 3.Install a garden hose on the hose bib on the bottom of the water heater

 4.Direct your house outside, into the a basement drain, or into a bucket if you plan to use the water for other purposes

 5.Open the drain valve and turn on the hot water faucet from the nearest sink